The Platinum Card® from American Express vs. Chase Sapphire Reserve: Battle of the Premium Travel Credit Cards

 • $200 airline travel credit with a single airline,

-• $200 hotel credit on prepaid Fine Hotels + Resorts or The Hotel Collection bookings with American Express travel (minimum two-night stay),
+• $200 hotel credit on prepaid Fine Hotels + Resorts or The Hotel Collection bookings with American Express travel (The Hotel Collection requires a minimum two night stay.),

 • Up to $240 Digital Entertainment credit – $20 per month for Hulu, Disney+, ESPN+, Peacock, Audible, SiriusXM, and the New York Times.
 Enrollment Required.

-• $200 in Uber ride credits spread throughout the year
+• $200 in Uber Cash spread throughout the year

 • Up to $300 back per calendar year on Equinox+ digital fitness app or eligible Equinox club memberships when you pay with your card.
 Enrollment Required.